harmolipi/odin-library/README.md

 ### Mini part 2

 Returned to this project after [learning about classes](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/javascript/lessons/classes) in order to refactor my Book objects to be created with a class, rather than a constructor function.

+### Mini part 3

+Returned to this project again in the [Forms](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/javascript/lessons/forms-javascript) lesson.
+After learning about form validations, I had the warm-up assignment of returning to this one and simply adding validations, requiring values in all fields before accepting a submission.

 God bless.